-They allow their teens to dress inappropriately, making them targets for unwanted stares and comments from fellow teens, as well as from potentially dangerous strangers.
-Parents…your teen’s safety, reputation, and self-image are largely in your hands.
+- They allow their teens to dress inappropriately, making them targets for unwanted stares and comments from fellow teens, as well as from potentially dangerous strangers.
+Parents, your teen’s safety, reputation, and self-image are largely in your hands.
 God has given you this responsibility.
 Take it seriously.
 Be the parent.
-Begin to set the standard of dress for your children when they are young, teaching them how to represent themselves as children of The King.
+Begin to set the standard of dress for your children when they are young, teaching them how to represent themselves as children of God.
 Purity begins in the heart and extends to the outward appearance.
 Don’t wait until they are teens to lay down the law on appropriate attire.

-They avoid the withholding of car keys, phones and other technology as a disciplinary measure.
+- They avoid disciplinary measures like: withholding car keys, phones and other technology.
 Kids see their gadgets as extensions of themselves.
-They are very important to them.
-Hence, they can sometimes be a great deterrent to willful disobedience.
-We are often so attached to our own gadgets that we can’t bear to take them away from our teens.
+These gadgets are very important to them.
+Hence, they can be a great deterrent to willful disobedience.
+We are often so attached to our own gadgets that we can’t bear to take tech gadgets away from our teens.
 We know how much it hurts!
-But, with teens who perpetually break the rules, engage in harmful behavior, or show disrespect… tough love may be the only thing that works.
+But, with teens who perpetually break the rules, engage in harmful behavior, or show disrespect, tough love may be the only thing that works.
 Remember, you are called to be their parent—ensuring their safety and eventual future success—not their friend.

 - They are more concerned with their child’s comfort level than with developing discipline and helpfulness in the home.
 OK, I am stepping on my own toes now!
 (Is that anatomically possible?)
 I have always been a mom who feels almost organically attached to my kids.
 I wanted them to be warm enough, full enough, and (poor grammar alert), rested enough—sometimes to the detriment of their own character development.
 When they were growing up, I was so concerned with their comfort that I often neglected to engage them in activities and chores that would develop needed discipline.
 I couldn’t bear for them to be uncomfortable! (cringe)